ivana1107/Memory-Card-Game/README.md

 # Memory-Card-Game
-Python Project to create memory card game, with some twists
+A project using Python programming language to create a memory card game, with some twists.